pawlaszczyk/arm64_to_iossimulator/README.md

 To do this, however, we first need a decrypted app.
-Each IOS app that is downloaded from the App Store is protected by the so-called Fairplay DRM.
+Each IOS app that is downloaded from the App Store is protected by the so-called [Fairplay DRM](https://developer.bitmovin.com/playback/docs/how-does-fairplay-work) .
 The source code of the respective app is encrypted with the hardware key of the target device.
 Accordingly, the app must be decrypted before it can be installed on the simulator.
 Fortunately, there are a number of tools that allow the app to be decrypted.
 However, this requires a device